Department website: http://soca.wvu.edu

 Degree Progress

-By the end of year 2, students should have completed core coursework, formed a committee and completed a second year research paper.
+- Year Two: Students should have completed core coursework, formed a research committee and completed a second year research paper.

-By the end of year 5, students should have completed, defended, and submitted their dissertation.
+- Year Five: Students should have completed, defended, and submitted their dissertation project.